Faculty and Staff

 If students transfer credit for EDUC 212 American Education in a Diverse World, they may be recommended by a faculty member in the department of education.

-Students submit application materials within TK20, which will be reviewed by the instructor of EDUC 212 and recommended to the department chair.
-Students who are not admitted may not register for additional education courses without permission of the department of education chair after review by the Department of Education Student Review Panel.
+Students submit application materials within Student Learning and Licensure, which will be reviewed by the instructor of EDUC 212 American Education in a Diverse World and recommended to the department chair.
+Students who are not admitted may not register for additional education courses without approval of the Department of Education Student Review Committee (SRC).
 Students who are not admitted to the teacher education program will be advised to seek academic assistance.

-Student progress is assessed each semester by the department of education during the registration process.
-Confirmation of the required GPA and admission to the program is monitored.
+Student progress is monitored by the department's SRC following the end of each semester and as referrals are made throughout the semester.
+Confirmation of the required GPA and admission to the program is conducted by the SRC.
 Student progress in writing and speaking skills, professional knowledge both in course assignments and in clinical settings is assessed by faculty.
-Recommendation of appropriate assistance will be offered to students who have not attained sufficient levels of achievement.
+Recommendation of appropriate assistance will be offered to students who have not attained sufficient levels of achievement by faculty and when appropriate, by the SRC.

 Add-on Endorsement Options for Education Majors